 Canada believes in your civil rights.
 It was the first country outside Europe to make same sex marriage legal (2005).
 2SLGBTQQIA+ stands for Two Spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex and asexual (2SLGBTQQIA+).
 The [+] symbol allows you to self-identify in a way that makes sense to you.
 Edmonton supports you.
 It does not matter what your sexual orientation is.
-In Festival City, the Pride Parade is one way Edmonton supports the 2SLGBTQQIA+ community every June.
+The Pride Parade is one way Edmonton supports the 2SLGBTQQIA+ community every June.